GTHL Policies and Forms

 Brief points to assist coaches in avoiding any problems and lead to providing a positive relationship throughout the hockey season.

-Guidelines for social media use for teams and coaches associated with the GTHL
+Guidelines for social media use for all participants in the GTHL.

 - House League Signing Officer/Affiliation Form